 - 1. Increase/Decrease in Net Assets Value Per Share (NAVPS).
-NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions (DFFS) and for conversion to shares, if any, as of the end of the reporting day.
+NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding, and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Fund's shareholders. - 2.
 Net Investment Income.
 Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
 This gauges how efficiently the Fund has utilized its resources in a given time period. - 3.
 Assets Under Management (AUM).
 These are the assets under the Fund's disposal.
 This measures investor confidence (increase/decrease brought about by investor subscriptions/redemptions) as well as the growth of the Fund (increase/decrease brought about by its operational income and market valuation of its assets and liabilities). - 4.
 Cash Flow.
 Determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.

-Management's Discussion and Analysis of Financial Condition and Results of Operations Material Changes in the 1st Quarter Financial Statements Statement of Financial Position and Statements of Changes in Equity -31 Mar 2022 vs. 31 Dec 2021
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+Material Changes in the 2nd Quarter Financial Statements

+Statement of Financial Position and Statements of Changes in Equity -30 Jun 2022 vs. 31 Dec 2021